Improving Liver Disease Diagnosis with SNNDeep: A Custom Spiking Neural Network Using Diverse Learning Algorithms: Introduction

+This study addresses this gap by presenting a comprehensive benchmark of spiking neural networks for binary liver lesion presence classification from abdominal CT imaging.
+To the best of our knowledge, relatively few studies have systematically evaluated spiking neural networks for abdominal CT liver lesion presence classification under a strictly patient-level protocol.
+In our formulation, a patient case is considered lesion-present if at least one axial slice contains lesion pixels in the expert annotation (original label~2), yielding a clinically meaningful binary endpoint: lesion-absent versus lesion-present.

-This study addresses the identified research gap by presenting the first comprehensive benchmark of spiking neural networks for binary classification of liver health status from CT imaging.
-The central contribution is SNNDeep, a three-layer, fully custom built SNN designed specifically for hepatic image analysis.
-Unlike most SNN implementations that rely on fixed components from open source frameworks, SNNDeep is constructed entirely from the ground up, enabling fine-grained control over neuron dynamics, spike generation, and synaptic updates.
-This low level design facilitates seamless integration of diverse biologically inspired learning rules without architectural compromises.
+To systematically investigate spike-based learning in this setting, we introduce the SNNDeep framework, a lightweight spiking neural network implementation designed specifically for hepatic CT analysis.
+Unlike many existing SNN approaches that rely on high-level abstractions provided by open-source frameworks, SNNDeep is implemented from the ground up, enabling fine-grained control over neuron dynamics, spike generation, temporal encoding, and synaptic updates.
+This low-level design facilitates systematic investigation of biologically inspired learning rules and architectural variants \cite{rudnicka2026neuron}.

-To systematically evaluate learning strategy effects, we benchmark three biologically grounded training methods: Surrogate Gradient Descent, the Tempotron rule, and Bio Inspired Active Learning (BAL) \cite{rudnicka2024}, across three architectural variants: (1) the handcrafted SNNDeep model, (2) a snnTorch implementation, and (3) a SpikingJelly implementation.
-While these frameworks are widely used in the SNN community, their abstraction layers can limit configurability and performance in specialized biomedical tasks.
-All models were trained and evaluated on the from the Medical Segmentation Decathlon darabase, with hyperparameters optimized using Optuna.
+To rigorously assess the impact of architectural design and learning strategy, we benchmark a conventional CNN baseline against three spiking approaches operating under the same leakage-free patient-level evaluation protocol: a convolutional SNN trained with surrogate gradients (ConvSNN), an attention-based ConvSNN multiple-instance learning variant (ConvSNN-MIL), and a Tempotron-style model trained with time-to-first-spike encoding.
+All models are evaluated under strict patient-level splitting to prevent information leakage, using the Task03\_Liver dataset from the Medical Segmentation Decathlon as the primary benchmark and an additional contrast-enhanced CT dataset (Task03\_CECT) for cross-dataset validation.
+Because of substantial class imbalance, performance is reported primarily using patient-level PR-AUC, together with ROC-AUC, F1-score, accuracy, and Matthews correlation coefficient.
+In addition to methodological benchmarking, this work aims to provide insights into the practical applicability of spiking neural networks in clinically relevant CT-based diagnostic scenarios.